 7. Maximize the preservation of regional farmland and crop diversity.

-choices about food and nutrition and encourage public participation
+about food and nutrition and encourage public participation in the development

 9. Coordinate with other cities, counties, state and federal government

 and other sectors on nutrition and food system issues.

 1. Purchase fresh food from nearby and regional farms, gardens and food

 processors as a first priority, when affordable, readily available, and

 2. Purchase prepared or processed foods from nearby, small businesses